ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

  * **Direction:** The axis on which the door should open.
  * **Door:** The game object for the door.
 Can also be an empty parent or left empty if the script is put onto the actual door mesh.
 If no colliders exist yet a collider will tried to be automatically attached to all children that expose renderers.
  * **Handles:** The game object for the handles.
 Can also be an empty parent or left empty.
 If empty the door can only be moved using the rigidbody mode of the controller.
 If no collider exists yet a compound collider made up of all children will try to be calculated but this will fail if the door is rotated.
 In that case a manual collider will need to be assigned.
  * **Frame:** The game object for the frame to which the door is attached.
 Should only be set if the frame will move as well to ensure that the door moves along with the frame.
  * **Content:** The parent game object for the door content elements.
  * **Hide Content:** Makes the content invisible while the door is closed.
  * **Max Angle:** The maximum opening angle of the door.
  * **Open Inward:** Can the door be pulled to open.
  * **Open Outward:** Can the door be pushed to open.
  * **Snapping:** Keeps the door closed with a slight force.
 This way the door will not gradually open due to some minor physics effect.
-Does only work if either inward or outward is selected, not both.
+Only works if either inward or outward is selected, not both.

 ### Example